Just-Blazor/Blog/README.md

    Blazor Samples
   <br>

   #### The goal of this repository is to allow [.NET](https://dotnet.microsoft.com/) programmers to learn the new [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) stack from scratch directly from code.
-There is a lot of power in the underlying [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) and [Entity Framework Core](https://docs.microsoft.com/en-us/ef/) stack.

 </h1>